deviceinsight/ux4iot-docs/implementing-the-security-backend.md

 }
 ```

-If you forward this request to Subioto, it means that the client subscribes to updates to the telemetry key `temperature` of the device `d123`.
+If you forward this request to ux4iot, it means that the client subscribes to updates to the telemetry key `temperature` of the device `d123`.

 {% hint style="info" %}
 In contrast to other request like `diretMethod`, this not only approves the permission but also actively subscribes to updates.